openshwprojects/BK7231GUIFlashTool/README.md

 https://www.elektroda.com/rtvforum/viewtopic.php?p=20733610#20733610

 # Can't auto download firmware?
-Firmware download will not work on systems without newer TLS version required by Github.
-You can always manually download release from here: https://github.com/openshwprojects/OpenBK7231T_App and put into firmwares bin, then restart flasher.
+Firmware download will not work on systems without newer TLS version required by GitHub.
+You can always manually download release from here: https://github.com/openshwprojects/OpenBK7231T_App and put the matching file into the `firmwares` dir, then restart flasher.

 # Automatic reboot on read/write (so you don't have to power cycle manually)
 This tool supports automatic reboot command, just like bkWriter 1.60, but you have to enable UART command line in OBK for it first:
 ![image](https://github.com/openshwprojects/BK7231GUIFlashTool/assets/85486843/c63a163f-b1be-4f61-80aa-b161f7c706bd)
-With this option enabled, OBK will receive the "reboot" string send by flasher on UART before any read/write operation is started and will automatically get bus.
+With this option enabled, OBK will receive the "reboot" string sent by flasher on UART before any read/write operation is started and will automatically get bus.

 # Other problems?
 You can also try changing the baudrate for flashing.
-Remember - sometimes higher baud rate might worker better than lower one!
+Remember - sometimes higher baud rate might work better than lower one!

 If you still need help, you can ask on our forums: https://www.elektroda.com/